-Greece has one LNG terminal in Revithoussa, operating since 2000.
+Greece has one LNG terminal in Revithoussa, operating since year 2000.
 Currently the terminal send-out capacity (SMSR) is circa 5 bcm/year.
 In 2009, LNG represented 24% of the country's natural gas consumption.
-Until April 2010, the terminal was used only by the national incumbent DEPA and was working on average under a 0.7 bcm/year send-out rate, serving mostly the existing Algerian contract.
-This implied that, until April 2010, more than 80% of yearly send-out capacity was available and unused.
-Following the entry into force of the National Natural Gas System Code (NNGS Code) in April 2010 that specified the rules and conditions of TPA access to Revithoussa and RAE's approval of the standard contract for the use of the LNG facility, two new users (power producers) gained access at the terminal.
-These two users unloaded and re-gasified an additional 0.5 bcm giving rise to a 40% increase in the terminal utilisation.
+Until April 2010, the the terminal was used only by the national incumbent DEPA and working on average under a 0.7 bcm/year send-out rate, serving mostly the existing Algerian contract.
+This implied that until April 2010 more than 80% of yearly send-out capacity was available and unused.
+Following the entry into force of the National Natural Gas System Code (NNGS Code) in April 2010 that specified the rules and conditions of TPA access to Revithoussa and RAE's approval of the standard contract for the use of the LNG facility, two new players (power producers) gained access at the terminal and are scheduled to unload circa 530 bcm until the end of the year amounting to 40% increase in the terminal utilisation.